Banking Checking Accounts

 Currently, Chime does not offer joint accounts or secondary cards; however, its website states that it is "actively working on this feature."

 Chime offers a compelling banking platform for those seeking fee-free, mobile-first banking with features like early direct deposit and automatic savings tools.
-Its intuitive app and SpotMe overdraft protection make day-to-day banking a breeze.
+Its intuitive app and SpotMe overdraft make day-to-day banking a breeze.
 Additionally, the Credit Builder card can provide you with an opportunity to improve your credit.

 These features, combined with the lack of ChexSystems checks for new accounts, make Chime particularly attractive for individuals looking to rebuild their financial health or establish a fresh banking relationship.